top of page

 Collaborate with influencers who are credible and known among the market

-Influencers and experts belong to the top most-followed account types by Filipino social media users.
-The influencer industry is big in the Philippines, considering the social media penetration rate in the country.
-Filipinos follow influencers in their search for entertainment and quality content.
-Influencers, on the other hand, provide their viewers with carefully-curated posts and authentic social interactions.
+The Filipino market is a huge fan of influencers and experts.
+In the Philippines, influencers and experts are among the most followed account types by social media users.
+The influencer industry is thriving, given the country's high social media penetration rate.
+Filipinos follow influencers for entertainment and quality content, while influencers provide their viewers with carefully curated posts and authentic social interactions.

-Filipino influencers vary in niche, from beauty, tech, travel, food, gaming, to parenting.
-Influencers also vary on social media platforms used, and on target audience.
-A brand wanting to collaborate with Filipino influencers must know the ins and outs of the industry before choosing their influencer partner.
+Filipino influencers come in various niches, from beauty, tech, travel, food, gaming, to parenting.
+They also use different social media platforms and target different audiences.
+A brand that wants to collaborate with Filipino influencers must understand the industry's ins and outs before choosing an influencer partner.

-Take H&M for example.
-H&M collaborated with social media star Rei Germar.
-Rei has 1.55 million subscribers on YouTube, and she has established a social media presence through creating fashion and beauty content.
-She’s always posted H&M shopping hauls even before their collaboration.
-This makes her the perfect influencer for H&M’s campaign.
+Take H&M, for example.
+The brand collaborated with social media star Rei Germar, who has over 1.5 million subscribers on YouTube and a social media presence built on fashion and beauty content.
+She had been posting H&M shopping hauls even before their collaboration, making her the perfect influencer for H&M's campaign.

-Influencers’ opinions are given heavy consideration by their Filipino audiences.
-Content creators take years to build credibility on their chosen niche.
-This is what makes influencer marketing effective–influencer recommendations are more likely to be believed to be true.
+Influencers' opinions hold significant weight among their Filipino audiences.
+Content creators take years to build credibility in their chosen niches, which is why influencer marketing is effective.
+Influencer recommendations are more likely to be believed as true by their followers.

 7. Free and Organic